DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 $$F \left(  \frac{1}{1+r_\frac{90}{365}} - \frac{1}{1+k_\frac{90}{365}} \right)$$

-The payoff to the fi xed rate payer is the negative of this.
+The payoff to the fixed rate payer is the negative of this.

 **Contract details** | **Trade Price**
 | --- | ---